tomaszkacprzak/tomaszkacprzak.github.io/index.md

 ### Applied Optimal Transport

-At PSI, I work on a number of projects advancing the applications of optimal transport and mathematical optimization to applied physics.

 - I lead the collaborative project "Robust and scalable Machine Learning algorithms for Laue 3-Dimensional Neutron Diffraction Tomography" at the PSI.
-Our novel approach to indexing of polycrystalline diffraction patterns from neutron tomography is capable of analyzing 10x larger samples with 100x gain in speed, compared to previous methods.
+Our novel approach to indexing of polycrystalline diffraction patterns from neutron tomography is based on optimal transport.
+It is capable of analyzing 10x larger samples with 100x gain in speed, compared to previous methods.
 The paper [Laue Indexing with Optimal Transport](https://arxiv.org/abs/2404.06478) is under review in IEEE PAMI.
 The upcoming package LaueOT will avalilable at [Github](https://github.com/LaueOT/laueotx).

 - I am the lead data scientist for the collaborative project between SDSC and the PSI Center for Neutron and Muon Research, called "Smart Analysis of MUonic x-Rays with Artificial Intelligence".
 This project analyses muonicy spectra obtained by the state-of-the-art moun-induced X-ray emmission instrument [MIXE](https://www.psi.ch/en/smus/muon-induced-x-ray-emission-mixe-project) to infer the chemical composition of various samples, such as alloys, batteries, archeological artifacts.
 As part of this project, I developed novel scalable Sinkhorn-like algorithms for linear regression with optimal transport cost functions [2504.04609](https://arxiv.org/abs/2504.04609).

 - I proposed optimal transport algorithms for the matching galaxies and dark matter halos in cosmological simulations [SHAM-OT](https://www.arxiv.org/abs/2502.17553).
 In this work, we re-formulated the Subhalo Abundance Matching problem as optimal transport and solved it using fast and scalable OT solvers.

-###  Cosmology and artificial intelligence
+###  Cosmology and Artificial Intelligence
 Artificial Intelligence methods, such as deep convolutional neural networks, have the capacity to model the complex patterns contained in the cosmic web.
 I have introduced the deep learning approaches to constraining cosmological parameters and generating large scale structure simulations.
 I demonstrated that the AI-based analysis can achieve 40% improvement in measurement precision, a gain equivalent to using 2x more survey data with conventional methods.

 - I performed the first cosmological analysis with deep learning, on KiDS-450 dataset ([Phys.
 Rev. D 2019, 100, 063514](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.100.063514), with Janis Fluri), which was promoted by [ETH News (18/09/2019)](https://ethz.ch/en/news-and-events/eth-news/news/2019/09/artificial-intelligence-probes-dark-matter-in-the-universe.html) and [MIT Techology Review (19/09/2019)](https://www.technologyreview.com/2019/09/19/446/facial-recognition-algorithms-can-be-deployed-to-hunt-for-dark-matter/).